ryandvmartin/blog/content/post/fast_subroutines.md

 And the function runs in $0.695ms$, or about $525x$ faster average over 1000 iterations.
 Unfortunately if things outside of simple mathematical operations are required, and those are unsupported within the set of functions converted from Numpy (or other libraries) to standard Python implementations specifically for Numba, then you're stuck implementing them on your own.
 So, this can't be used for everything.
 But in this simple case, it is the best!

 # Cython {#cython}
 [Cython](http://cython.org/) is a nice library that essentially lets you write compiled C extensions with familiar Python-like syntax.
 Speed comes from declaring static types with specialized code.
-Cython is essentially its own syntax although many things are similar to Python or Cw (although I have never used the latter).
-The Cython code is converted to Cw using all sorts of trickery that isn't important at this level of understanding, and the result is an extension module that can be imported and called from Python, and has all the speed of a compiled language.
+Cython is essentially its own syntax although many things are similar to Python or C (although I have never used the latter).
+The Cython code is converted to C using all sorts of trickery that isn't important at this level of understanding, and the result is an extension module that can be imported and called from Python, and has all the speed of a compiled language.
 I think Cython can be quite flexible, but the most speed comes from being explicit and defining the types of all variables that are used in the code.
+Special syntax is required for this part which can be a bit confusing to learn, but there are lots of examples out there.
 So, our 3D gradient subroutine becomes (using the Cython magic cell):

 ```python
 %%cython